Lititz is Picture-Perfect

 In 1863 the Reading and Columbia Railroad built a station at Lititz Springs Park.
 A replica of their passenger depot now serves as the Lititz Welcome Center at the entrance to the park along Route 501.

 Today, Lititz is a very active community.
-There are many special events scheduled here throughout the year.
+There are many special events scheduled here throughout the year, including Second Fridays each month.
 (See some of these area events listed below and in our Lancaster Calendar of Events.)